magsenche/hanazono/docs/brain/organization.md

 - semantics
 - real world object size

+??? question "Where does visual categorization occur after V1-4 in the human visual stream?"
+    In the Ventral Temporal Cortex (VTC).

+??? question "Name three types of information contained in the VTC"
+    - color
+    - eccentricity bias
+    - visual field maps
+    - specific domains
+    - expertise
+    - object categories
+    - concepts
+    - semantics
+    - real world object size

 They propose that a nested sptial hierarchy enables efficient categorization.
 It enables flexible access to category information through multiple sclaes of abstraction.

+??? question "What is the role of the VTC in visual information processing?"
+    To disentangle tangled representations coming from V1 and allow flexible access to category information based on context or task

 Marr approach for understanding information processing systems involves 3 levels:

 1. **Computation**: what does the system do?
 2. **Representation**: how does it achieve its goal?
 3. **Neural implementation**: how is it implemented in the brain?

+??? question "List all 3 levels of Marr's approach for understanding information processing systems"
+    - computation
+    - representation
+    - neural implementation

 ### Computation